Reading at Cambrai

 SUPPORT FOR PARENTS IN EARLY READING

 Teaching young children to read is achieved by expert teaching of 'phonics'.
 Phonics is a method of teaching children to read by linking sounds (phonemes) and the symbols that represent them (graphemes, or letter groups).
 Phonics is the learning-to-read method used in primary schools in the UK today.
 We always aim for parents to be partners in the learning that our children undertake at school - particularly in early reading... because reading at home, well, makes such a difference to how quickly children learn to read confidently and fluently.
-Our home reading scheme books are Big Cat Collins - which fully align to our teaching of the Letters and Sounds Revised scheme- and offer additional support and challenge when children may need it, whilst remaining faithful to the sounds the children have been taught.
+Our home early reading scheme books are Big Cat Collins - which fully align to our teaching of the LIttle Wandle Letters and Sounds Revised scheme- and offer additional support and challenge when children may need it, whilst remaining faithful to the sounds the children have been taught.

-Below are some key sources of support that parents can use to ensure that home learning most effectively reinforces school learning - because the way many adults learned to read is not how its taught today!
+Below are some key sources of support that parents can use to ensure that home learning most effectively reinforces school learning - because the way many adults learned to read is not how it is taught today!
 Most importantly, however, our door is always open at Cambrai - so any questions, please just ask!

 What is 'Phonics'?